wasayali77/Servicediscoverysample/Readme.md

     container_name: footer
     ports:
       - "3002:3000"
-Each app can now discover others by name (e.g. http://sidebar:3000)
+🔗 Service Discovery

-All containers run on a default bridge network (Docker Compose handles this)
+All services run on the default Docker Compose bridge network

+Services can communicate using container names as hostnames (e.g., http://sidebar:3000)

-Only exposed ports are public — internal communication happens via service names
+Only public ports are exposed to the host — internal traffic is private and routed by Compose

-🛠️ CI/CD Flow for Each Micro-Frontend Repo
+🛠️ CI/CD Flow for Each Micro-Frontend
-🏗️ Build Pipeline (Azure DevOps)
+🧪 Build Pipeline (Azure DevOps)
-No change needed.
-You already have this in place:
+No changes needed in the build pipeline.
+Use your existing steps:

 - script: docker build -t $(Build.Repository.Name):latest .
 - script: docker save -o $(Build.ArtifactStagingDirectory)/docker-image.tar $(Build.Repository.Name):latest
+Each repo:

-Each repo creates its own Docker image and publishes it.
+Builds its own Docker image

+Publishes it as an artifact

-🚀 Release Pipeline (Using docker-compose for deployment) Instead of docker run, we do:
+🚀 Release Pipeline (Using Docker Compose)
+Instead of using docker run, follow these steps:

-Pull existing docker-compose.yml from shared folder or config repo
+Pull the shared docker-compose.yml (from a config repo or shared folder)

-Place built image in correct path (e.g., /home/glsadmin/gls/sidebar)
+Load the built image in the correct directory (e.g., /home/glsadmin/gls/sidebar)

-Edit image name in compose file if needed (sidebar:latest)

-Run:
+If necessary, update the image tag in the Compose file (e.g., sidebar:latest)

+Deploy using:

 cd /home/glsadmin/gls/
 docker compose up -d sidebar
-⚠️ This will:
+✅ This will:

-Only restart sidebar service
+Only restart the sidebar service

-Keep footer and main-app running as-is
+Keep footer and main-app running

-Automatically rewire network so that main-app connects to the new sidebar container without reconfiguration
+Automatically reconnect main-app to the updated sidebar using the Docker network

-🧪 Example: main-app Consuming sidebar and footer
-// In main-app frontend code
-const sidebarData = await fetch(process.env.SIDEBAR_URL)
-const footerData = await fetch(process.env.FOOTER_URL)
-.env:
+📦 Example: Main App Consuming Sidebar & Footer
+🔧 In .env
 env

 SIDEBAR_URL=http://sidebar:3000/api/hello
 FOOTER_URL=http://footer:3000/api/hello
+🧩 In Main App Code
+const sidebarData = await fetch(process.env.SIDEBAR_URL);
+const footerData = await fetch(process.env.FOOTER_URL);
-These will resolve automatically using Docker Compose network.
+✅ These environment variables resolve automatically inside Docker using service names.